johnwhoyou/particle-simulator/README.md

 	- SDL2-Image
 	- libpng
 	- zlib
+ 	- SDL-net
+  	- RapidJSON
 6. Build the project.
 7. Run the project by running the `Main.cpp` file or the `ParticleSimulatorApp` executable that will appear on the Startup Item dropdown.
 Make sure to use the Local Machine x64-Debug configuration.

 ## Important Note
-The single-threaded and multi-threaded implementations of the project can be found in separate branches.
-The single-threaded version is in branch main, while the other is in branch multithreaded.
+The server application is in branch `server` this is required to be running before executing the client application.